 Since 2002 ‘Wanderer’ has been an integral part of the National Maritime Museum’s exhibit in Falmouth, Cornwall.
 A thirteen hour train journey which staff and Margaret did not believe she could manage currently.

-However, on December 4th, staff decided to use technology to their advantage to reunite Margaret with her beloved sailing boat.
+However, on December 4th, the staff decided to use technology to their advantage to reunite Margaret with her beloved sailing boat.
 Staff arranged with the National Maritime Museum to surprise Margaret with a video call, with boat collection officer Andy touring her around the exhibits and especially ‘Wanderer’.

 Margaret told us what it was like to see the boat on which she had so many amazing adventures:

 “It’s made my day, my week, my month!
 It’s just the best feeling to see her again, she’s such a special precious little boat and I love her dearly.

 “The museum are so kind towards me, putting in all that effort for my sake.
 I feel such a sense of happiness that she’s safe and loved”.

 “I can't explain how grateful I am to the staff here at my home.
 They’ve made me so happy – thank you”.

 89-year-old Margaret Dye and her husband Frank Dye sailed around the globe in a twenty-foot wayfarer dinghy named ‘Wanderer’ for most of their married life.